 - Updates will be provided through City of Penticton communication channels as required.
 The City now offers an Emergency Text Notification service to alert residents about evacuation alerts and orders through their mobile phones.
 Visit www.penticton.ca/subscribe to register.

 If your residence is in a low-lying area and is at risk of flooding, sandbags can be used to protect your property.
-To fill your own sandbags, you can drop by our self-serve facility located behind Fire Hall No. 202 (285 Dawson Ave).
+Sandbags are available for residents at a public sandbag self-fill site at Fire Hall Station 202 at 285 Dawson Ave.

 Here are a few things you can do to the exterior of your home: